PX4/PX4-user_guide/en/flight_controller/snapdragon_flight_advanced.md

 ## Using the cameras on the Snapdragon Flight

 The Snapdragon Flight board has a downward facing gray-scale camera which can be used for optical flow based position stabilization and a forward facing RGB camera.
 The [snap_cam](https://github.com/PX4/snap_cam) repo offers a way to run and stream the different cameras and calculate the optical flow.

 Besides a camera, optical flow requires a downward facing distance sensor.
 Here, the use of the TeraRanger One is discussed.

 ### Optical Flow

-The optical flow is computed on the application processor and sent to PX4 through Mavlink.
+The optical flow is computed on the application processor and sent to PX4 through MAVLink.
-Clone and compile the [snap_cam](https://github.com/PX4/snap_cam) repo according to the instructions in its readme.
+Clone and compile the [snap_cam](https://github.com/PX4/snap_cam) repo according to the instructions in its README.

 Run the optical flow application (90 frames per second and auto exposure) as root:
 ```
 ./optical_flow -f 90 -a
 ```

-The optical flow application requires IMU Mavlink messages from PX4.
-You may have to add an additional Mavlink instance to PX4 by adding the following to your `mainapp.config`:
+The optical flow application requires IMU MAVLink messages from PX4.
+You may have to add an additional MAVLink instance to PX4 by adding the following to your **mainapp.config**:
 ```
 mavlink start -u 14557 -r 1000000 -t 127.0.0.1 -o 14558
 mavlink stream -u 14557 -s HIGHRES_IMU -r 250
 ```

-### TeraRanger One setup
+### TeraRanger One Setup

 To connect the TeraRanger One (TROne) to the Snapdragon Flight, the TROne I2C adapter must be used.
 The TROne must be flashed with the I2C firmware by the vendor.

 The TROne is connected to the Snapdragon Flight through a custom DF13 4-to-6 pin cable.
 We recommend using connector J15 (next to USB), as all others are already in use (RC, ESCs, GPS).
 The wiring is as follows: